jdegand/chakra-landing-page/README.md

 - Used the create-react-app chakra template.
 - Putting the CSS inside the components etc does bloat the code and can get in the way of reasoning about the code.
 - Almost have to indent and put all props on separate lines.
+- Unsplash source was used for main image and it had to be replaced after Unsplash changed APIs.
+- I added a random image from `lorempicker`.

 ## Useful Resources